 Write it and Measure it

 Resolutions or goals of any kind should be both specific and measurable.
 Writing down your goals can help you figure out what matters most and how you plan to achieve the task at hand.
-One way to do this is to follow the SMART model by keeping your goals specific, measureable, achievable, results-focused, and time-bound.
+One way to do this is to follow the SMART model by keeping your goals specific, measurable, achievable, results-focused, and time-bound.
 For example, if you want to go from couch-surfing to a 5k, you might start out something like this, “Over the next 8 weeks I want to run a 5k.
 I will plan to start by walking every other day for 20 minutes for the first week.”
-You can then build your bigger goals with smaller measurable steps that will help you achieve your larger goal.
+You can then build up to your bigger goals with smaller measurable steps.
+This helps you achieve your larger goals.

 Make it Manageable